FlorianBr/VoiceAssistant/README.md

 ![3D Parts](3dprinting.jpg)

-Most of the parts are not modified, there is only one exception: For the microphone I modified one of the Aperture-Inlays.
+Most of the outter parts are not modified, there is only one exception: For the microphone I modified one of the Aperture-Inlays.
 I did that in the slicer it self, so there is no 3D File for that.

-Besides that I added holders for the ESP32 and the amplifiers.
+Besides that I added holders for the ESP32, LED strip and the amplifiers.
 The speaker is screwed to the backwards facing plate and the other components hold by 3D printed parts stacked onto the speaker.
+The parts are far from perfect, but it works.
+But next time I would design it differently...

 ![Electronic holders](holders.jpg)
 ![Microphone](mic.jpg)